 Rideshare services like Uber and Lyft have become extraordinarily popular in recent years.
 This is particularly true in cities like West Palm Beach, where relying on rideshare services can be both easier and less expensive than relying on your own car.

 Whether you rely on Uber or Lyft as your primary mode of transportation, or you utilize rideshare services for trips to the airport or nights out, the risk of being injured in an accident is very real, and following an accident, it is important to speak with a West Palm Beach car accident lawyer as soon as possible.

-10 Key Facts about Rideshare Accidents for Uber and Lyft Passengers in South Florida
+10 Key Facts about Rideshare Accidents for Uber and Lyft Passengers in West Palm Beach, Florida

 There are some unique aspects to recovering financial compensation after a rideshare accident in South Florida.
 If you have been seriously injured, here are 10 key facts you need to know:

 1. Rideshare Drivers are Subject to Additional Insurance Requirements Under Florida Law.

 In 2017, the Florida legislature enacted a law that establishes additional auto insurance requirements for rideshare drivers.
 The law (Fla.
 Stat. § 627.748 ) establishes separate requirements for when drivers are (i) logged into a rideshare app, and (ii) providing “prearranged rides.”
 When logged in, rideshare drivers’ coverage must include:

 - Personal injury protection (PIP) coverage of $10,000